Kong/docs.konghq.com/app/konnect/dev-portal/konnect-portal-management-automation.md

   --header 'Content-Type: application/json' \
   --data '{"status": "approved"}'
 ```
-This request can be use in combination with a list of domains from trusted partners:
+This request can be use in combination with a list of trusted domains:
 ```
 trusted_domains = ["manchestercity.com", "liverpoolfc.com", "arsenal.com"]
 ```

-To make sure that developers who are eligible can access your portals resources and services are given the correct access.
+You can make sure that developers who are eligible can access your portals resources and services are given the correct access.

 Assigning developers to teams works in a similar way using the [Update Team Mapping](https://docs.konghq.com/konnect/api/portal-management/latest/#/Portal%20Team%20Membership/add-developer-to-portal-team) endpoint, where you can issue a POST request and add a developer to a specific team.